SkySwan0807/GestionHospital_BackEnd/Cr_StaffContactInformation/app/README.md

 # Hospital Staff Management API
 Backend service for managing hospital staff, departments, specialties, and vacation tracking.

 The project is built using:

-* FastAPI
+- FastAPI
-* SQLAlchemy
+- SQLAlchemy
-* SQLite
+- SQLite
-* Pytest
+- Pytest
-* Uvicorn
+- Uvicorn

----

-# Important Note About Database Path
+## Important Note About Database Path

-The project uses **SQLite with a relative path**.
-Because of this, the API and seed scripts **must be executed from the same folder** to ensure they use the same database file.
+The project uses SQLite with a relative path.
+Because of this, the API and seed scripts must be executed from the same folder to ensure they use the same database file.

 All backend commands should therefore be executed from: